threema-ch/threema-android/domain/protocol/src/mdm-parameters.md

 When this parameter is set:

-1. Ensure that entry points for manually adding contacts are disabled if `true` or enabled if `false`.¹
+1. Ensure that entrypoints for manually adding contacts are disabled if `true` or enabled if `false`.¹

 When this parameter is unset:

-1. Ensure that entry points for manually adding contacts are enabled.
+1. Ensure that entrypoints for manually adding contacts are enabled.

 ¹: Contacts can still be added implicitly, e.g. through contact import or when receiving a message from an unknown contact.

+### th_disable_multidevice (boolean)

+When this parameter is set:

+1. If `false`, ensure that entrypoints for enabling multi-device and adding new devices are enabled.
+2. If `true`:
+   1. Ensure that entrypoints for enabling multi-device and adding new devices are disabled.
+   2. If multi-device is currently enabled, schedule a persistent task to run the _Drop Devices Steps_ with the intent to _deactivate_ multi-device.

+When this parameter is unset:

+1. Ensure that entrypoints for enabling multi-device and adding new devices are enabled.